dainbrump/ng-epoch/README.md

 ## ng-epoch

-... is an AngularJS directive wrapper for the [Epoch](https://github.com/fastly/epoch) jQuery plugin.
+... is an AngularJS directive wrapper for the [Epoch](https://github.com/fastly/epoch).
 The creation of this set of directives stemmed from the need for a simple set of charts where each chart could have data fed to it via AngularJS.
 I first looked for a decent charting module for Angular and couldn't find one that satisfied the client needs.
 That's when I stumbled upon Epoch.

 ### Requirements